 Some users have asked if Openchange will support "outlook anywhere", which requires tunnelling over HTTPS.

 Samba has some support for this (ncacn_http) but it may not be complete.
 Some changes will probably be required on the OC side too.

-Updated by James Sefton over 2 years ago
+Updated by James Sefton about 3 years ago

 I know you are extremely busy doing what is something rather tremendous.

 I was wondering, since this was posted 2 years ago, if you were aware of the current status of RPC over HTTP was today.
 Do you know if the samba project is getting close to a level where you guys could consider implementing this feature?

 If you (or anyone else that knows) have a minute to drop a quick response to give me an idea it would be very much appreciated.